bburns/LanguageModels/doc/report/Report.md

 word.

-For the testing step, the baseline predictor will be fed random tuples of words, and the top *k* predicted words will be compared against the actual word, and an accuracy score tallied.
+For the testing step, the baseline predictor will be fed random tuples of words, and the top *k* predicted words will be compared against the actual word, and a *relevance* score tallied.
 For the RNN predictor, the same process will be used.

 Training sets of increasing sizes will be used - 1k, 10k, 100k, 1 million words,
 and the results recorded for comparison.
 Timing and memory information will also